zapfelr/job-spy-remix/job-spy-remix-prd.md

 - Authentication: Supabase
 - Hosting: Cloudflare Pages
 - Scheduling: Cloudflare Workers
-- Rate-limiting to prevent API abuse (if necessary)
+- Rate-limiting to prevent API abuse

 ### Data Storage
+These schemas are not exhaustively complete.
 - Company information (name, URL, logo, when it was last scraped, industry/sector)
 - User account data
-- Jobs (company, title, location, department, externalId (the job id from the source platform), url, status (active/inactive), latest change)
+- Jobs (company, title, location, department, externalId (the job id from the source platform, this will be unique per company), url, status (active/inactive), latest change)
   - Note: Job listings themselves are not stored, only their URL and data necessary for change detection
+- Even if job descriptions and salaries aren’t scraped now, the system should be designed to accommodate that in the future.
+- Even though we don't have paid users now, we will want to have paid vs. free users in the future

 ## Pre-Launch Tasks
 - Set up Cloudflare Worker for twice-daily scraping